Leptogenesis with dynamical couplings

-In the framework of conventional thermal leptogenesis, a major obstacle arises from the strong washout effects.
+In the framework of conventional thermal leptogenesis, a major obstacle arises from the strong washout effects that remove the lepton asymmetry.
 The final BAU is a competition between the asymmetric decay of the RHNs and the washout processes.
-In conventional thermal leptogenesis, at high temperatures, the rates of decay and washout processes are smaller than the expansion rate of the Universe.
-As the temperature decreases, the decay rate of the RHN increases while the washout rates decrease slower and eventually surpass the expansion rate of the Universe.
-Then at even lower temperatures, the washout rates are Boltzmann suppressed and drop rapidly below the expansion rate of the Universe once more~\cite{Buchmuller:2004nz,Buchmuller:2002rq}.
-Typically, the washout effects are strong, only $\mathcal{O}(10^{-2})$ of the generated asymmetry survives~\cite{Buchmuller:2004nz,Buchmuller:2002rq}.
-Assuming a mass hierarchy between the three generations of RHNs, the CP-violating phase has an upper bound that is proportional to the mass of the lightest RHN, denoted as $M_1$, known as the Davidson-Ibarra bound~\cite{Davidson:2002qv}.
-It suggests that, for generating the observed BAU with standard assumptions of washout processes, the typical lightest RHN mass is $M_1 \gtrsim 10^{11}$ GeV.
+At temperatures much higher than the thermal leptogenesis scale, the rates of decay and washout processes are smaller than the expansion rate of the Universe.
+As the temperature decreases, the decay rate of the RHN increases while the washout rates decrease slower than the cosmic expansion rate and eventually surpass it.
+Then at even lower temperatures, the washout rates are Boltzmann suppressed and drop rapidly below the expansion rate again~\cite{Buchmuller:2004nz,Buchmuller:2002rq}.
+Typically, the washout effects are strong, and only $\mathcal{O}(10^{-2})$ of the asymmetry generated in RHN decay could survive~\cite{Buchmuller:2004nz,Buchmuller:2002rq}.
+Assuming a mass hierarchy between three generations of RHNs, the CP-violating phase has an upper bound that is proportional to the mass of the lightest RHN, denoted as $M_1$, known as the Davidson-Ibarra bound~\cite{Davidson:2002qv}.
+It suggests that, for generating the observed BAU, the lightest RHN mass is $M_1 \gtrsim 10^{9}$ GeV.
+Then in the strong washout regime, the typical lightest RHN mass is $M_1 \gtrsim 10^{11}$ GeV.

-Moving beyond the conventional thermal history of cosmic expansion, the introduction of temperature-dependent elements naturally arise in models featuring phase transitions and dynamic scalar fields.
-This additional layer of flexibility, through the variable model parameters, offers novel approaches to addressing unsolved problems in cosmology.
-It has been shown to play a crucial role in generating the relic abundance of dark matter~\cite{Cohen:2008nb, Cui:2011qe, Baker:2016xzo, Baker:2017zwx, Croon:2019ugf, Heurtier:2019beu, Croon:2020ntf} and in providing explanations for the observed BAU~\cite{Ellis:2019flb, Baldes:2021vyz, Huang:2022vkf, Chun:2023ezg}.
-In this context, we propose a new mechanism that suppresses the washouts through a temperature-dependent $\lambda_D$ and study its implications to leptogenesis.
-We further discuss the impact of the dynamical coupling on the generation of BAU.